palpen/ProgrammingNotes/tmux.md

 n toggle to next window
 p toggle to previous window
 w interactively choose a window from across sessions
+& kill / terminate current window (destroys all panes within it)
 ```

 ### Panes